smankoo/blog/content/posts/you-people-the-hidden-costs-of-racism.md

 ---
-title: ""You people..." - the hidden costs of racism"
+title: '"You people..." - the hidden costs of racism'
-date: "2025-09-21T20:57:15-04:00"
+date: 2025-09-21T20:57:15-04:00
-draft: true
+draft: false
+categories:
+  - life
 ---
-# “You people...” - the hidden costs of racism

-Sleep deprived and exhausted, I remembered “oh crap, I think the car is still on the street”.
+Sleep deprived and exhausted, I remembered *“oh crap, I think the car is still on the street”*.
 I had parked our sedan there earlier in the day to pull out our minivan for the kids.

 Oh yes, the kids... the reason Priyanka and I have been sleep deprived and exhausted for a few months now.
 Ever since we had our second one, they have been running in “high availability” mode, the moment one quietens, the other one needs attention, night or day.

 I tied up my hair in a bun, grabbed the keys to the car, and headed to bring the car back in.
 I didn't want it to be an inconvenience to drivers or hinder the sweeping truck that sometimes comes by early morning.
-Then just as I was hitting the lock button, I heard his voice “you ever fucking park your car there again, i will fucking…”.
-I was taken aback, and the first thing that popped out of my mouth was “why are you being so rude?”.
-He responded: “Because you people think you own this country…” (continued stream of profanity and racism filled yelling).
+Then just as I was hitting the lock button, I heard his voice *“you ever fucking park your car there again, i will fucking…”*.
+I was taken aback, and the first thing that popped out of my mouth was *“why are you being so rude?”*.
+He responded: *“Because you people think you own this country…” (continued stream of profanity and racism filled yelling)*.
 This was my neighbor.
 A 60-ish year old white man.
 Just a couple months ago, Priyanka and I had taken our two month old, to their door to give them Indian sweets celebrating his birth.

 His verbal attack continued for about 20 minutes, waking up half the neighborhood in the process.

+It was a dehumanizing experience.
+In that moment, it didn't matter that I have an MBA from a top-tier school in Canada, or I work at a bleeding-edge tech company, or that I have certain tastes in cheese and jam pairing.
+Nope.
+All that mattered was that my skin was a different color.

 I went to bed angry, and couldn't sleep for hours stewing in hatred and disgust.
 At 3 am, I was staring at the ceiling replaying the incident, wondering what I could have done differently, what I would do if law wasn't a thing.
 Eventually, I decided I didn't want my kids to grow up in this environment.
 Next morning, I scheduled a meeting with a real estate broker.